oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

-The :attr:`oracledb.extendedMetadata` property and the :meth:`connection.execute()` option :ref:`extendedMetaData <propexecextendedmetadata>` are deprecated.
+The :attr:`oracledb.extendedMetadata` property and the :meth:`connection.execute()` option :ref:`extendedMetaData <propexecextendedmetadata>` are desupported.
 Extended metadata is now always returned.

 .. _changefetcheddata: